PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

     This is implemented in the ``FRAPOSA_OADP`` module.

-6.  **Ancestry analysis**: the calculated PGS (SUM), reference panel PCA, and target sample projection into the PCA space are supplied to an analysis script that performs the analyses needed to adjust the PGS for genetic ancestry.
+6.  **Ancestry analysis**: the calculated PGS (SUM), reference panel PCA, and target sample projection into the PCA space are supplied to a script that performs the analyses needed to adjust the PGS for genetic ancestry.
 This functionality is implemented within the ``ANCESTRY_ANALYSIS`` module and tool of our `pgscatalog_utils`_ package, and includes:

-    1.  **Genetic similarity analysis**: first each indvidual in the target sample is compared to the reference panel to determine the population that they are most genetically similar to.
+    1.  **Genetic similarity analysis**: first each individual in the target sample is compared to the reference panel to determine the population that they are most genetically similar to.
 By default this is done by fitting a RandomForest classifier to predict reference panel population assignments using the PCA-loadings (default:
         10 PCs) and then applying the classifier to the target samples to identify the most genetically similar population in the reference panel (e.g. highest-probability).
 Alternatively, the Mahalanobis distance between each individual and each reference population can be calculated and used to identify the most similar reference population (minimum distance).
-The probability of membership for each reference population and most similar population assignments are recorded and output.
+The probability of membership for each reference population and most similar population assignments are recorded and output for all methods.

     2.  **PGS adjustment**: the results of the genetic similarity analysis are combined with the PCA-loadings and calculated PGS to perform the `adjustment methods`_ described in the previous section.
 To perform the